PRACHI00587/Login-security/README.md

 # Acknowledgements

-This README provides the necessary sections for a clear and complete description of your project.
-Feel free to replace the placeholders like `username/login-security.git` and `Person/Library` with actual details relevant to your project.
+This README provides the necessary sections for a clear and complete description of the project.